Adaptation to extrauterine life: Metabolic

-Rooting and sucking reflex should be present and the neonate will eat small amounts frequently.
-All vital signs should be within normal limits coinciding with the neonates presentation of calmness and satiation.
+Rooting and sucking reflexes should be present, and the neonate will eat small amounts frequently.
+All vital signs should be within normal limits, coinciding with the neonate's presentation of calmness and satiation.

+Assessments and interventions

-Assessments/Interventions: Monitor blood glucose level and encourage breastfeeding or formula feeding as early as possible.
+Monitor blood glucose level and encourage breastfeeding or formula feeding as early as possible.
 Lactation and breastfeeding education should be provided as appropriate.

 Temperature regulation

+Physiology

-Physiology: Newborns lack the ability of thermogenesis due to underdeveloped shivering mechanism.
+Newborns lack the ability for thermogenesis due to an underdeveloped shivering mechanism.
 Body heat is lost through conduction, convection, and radiant heat.
-Thermoregulation is achieved through several methods: the metabolism of brown fat and Kangaroo care, also known as skin to skin.
-"Brown fat" is specialized adipose tissue with a high concentration of mitochondria designed to rapidly oxidize fatty acids in order to generate metabolic heat.
+Thermoregulation is achieved through several methods: the metabolism of brown fat and Kangaroo care, also known as skin-to-skin.
+"Brown fat" is specialized adipose tissue with a high concentration of mitochondria designed to rapidly oxidize fatty acids to generate metabolic heat.
 Skin to skin to care is the immediate placement of the neonate directly onto a caregiver's bare chest.
-This promotes thermoregulation of the neonate through heat generated from caregiver.
+This promotes thermoregulation of the neonate through heat generated by the caregiver.